sjbrown/misc_work/genesis/rules.md

 it face-down to the right of the Write and Riff sheet.
 Take four cards from the top of the deck and place them face-up in the $5, $15, $25, and $35 slots.

-Discards should be placed face-up to the left of the Write and Riff sheet.

 When a player chooses Write and Riff for their downtime phase, they can take these actions as many times as they want: